 The GAP SSH has an opening for a Research Assistant (Casual).
 The job posting is listed on the University of Alberta CampusBridge Career Centre Students Job Board (English: Job ID#5139.
 Français: Job ID#5163): https://campusbridge.ualberta.ca/home.htm

-The Office of the Vice-President (Research) recognizes that a grant application requires hours of planning, organization, contemplation, and writing.
+The Office of the Vice-President (Research & Innovation) recognizes that a grant application requires hours of planning, organization, contemplation, and writing.
 To assist with the preparation of SSHRC and other applications, the Grant Assist Program has available two highly qualified Research Assistants, all doctoral candidates (see our RA's biographical sketches).

 The Research Assistants' role is to assist faculty with casual, time-bound tasks related to the preparation of a grant.
 Tasks related to their position may include but are not limited to:

 - data input and preparation related to the Canadian Common CV (CCV);

 - proofreading, checking references, and other tasks related to manuscript preparation;